sircam191/StickyBot/README.md

 ## Self-Hosting

-This bot is not made to be self-hosted, it is on GitHub for transparency purposes.
+This bot is **not** made to be self-hosted, it is on GitHub for transparency purposes.

-Self-hosting your own copy of this bot is not supported; the source code is provided here so users and other bot developers can see how the bot functions.
-No help will be provided for editing, compiling, or building any code in this repository, and any changes must be documented as per the license.
+Self-hosting your own copy of this bot is **not** supported; the source code is provided here so users and other bot developers can see how the bot functions.
+No support will be provided for editing, compiling, or building any code in this repository, and any changes must be documented as per the license.

 If you would like to self-host you will need to change these values in Main.java: